Virtual Resolutions for a Product of Projective Spaces

 \begin{example} By reinterpreting Example~\ref{exa:curveI}, we see that the hyperelliptic curve $C \subset \PP^1 \times \PP^2$ satisfies condition~(i) in Theorem~\ref{thm:unobstructedDefs}.
 It follows that the embedded deformations of $C$ are unobstructed and the corresponding component of the multigraded Hilbert scheme of $\PP^1 \times \PP^2$ can be given an explicit unirational parametrization by varying the entries in the $4 \times 3$ matrix $\varphi$ from \eqref{eqn:phi}. \end{example}

 Three other geometric applications for virtual resolutions are collected in Section~\ref{sec:applications}.
 The first, Proposition~\ref{pro:unmixedness}, provides an unmixedness result for subschemes of $\PP^{\bbn}$ that have a virtual resolution whose length equals its codimension.
-The second, Proposition~\ref{pro:regularityTensor}, gives sharp bounds on the Castelnuovo--Mumford regularity of a tensor products of coherent $\cO_{\PP^{\bbn}}^{}$-modules; compare with \cite{lazarsfeld}*{Prop.~1.8.8}.
+The second, Proposition~\ref{pro:regularityTensor}, gives sharp bounds on the Castelnuovo--Mumford regularity of a tensor product of coherent $\cO_{\PP^{\bbn}}^{}$-modules; compare with Proposition~1.8.8 in \cite{lazarsfeld}.
 Lastly, Proposition~\ref{pro:pushforward} describes new vanishing results for the higher-direct images of sheaves, which are optimal in many cases.

 The final section presents some promising directions for future research.